 Mission and evangelism

-More regularly, once a week during term time the ‘Story-Tots’ group welcomes babies and pre-school children and their carers to share a time of play together.
+Also in term time once a week the ‘Story-Tots’ group welcomes babies and pre-school children and their carers to share a time of play together.

 A number of Church members are companions at the Quiet Space in Poundbury, a project shared with the other Churches in the town.
 It is open on weekdays for anyone to call in and sit for a while in the garden or the sitting room indoors, with a library and companions on hand.

 Work has continued, with others, in planning and training for a Chaplaincy service in the town which has yet to be launched.

 The Church’s window onto South Street continues to show to passers-by something of the life and concerns of the Church with a frequently changing display.
 For one evening in December it became a puppet theatre when a visiting group put on a display for the large number of people in town for Cracker Night.